The beginner's guide to bug hotels and insect houses

 However, if you’ve done everything right and have a bit of luck, bugs can start booking stays at your hotel within two weeks.

-How to maintain and clean your bug hotel
+How to clean and maintain your bug hotel

 There is no need to clean insect hotels.
 Instead, it is advised to completely replace the house after a few seasons of use as the materials deteriorate and become more prone to bacteria and illness.